 The G1X Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the G9X has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.

 So how do things add up?
-Is there a clear favorite between the Canon G1 X Mark II and the Canon G1 X Mark II?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon G1 X Mark II or the Canon G9 X – has the upper hand?
+The listing below highlights the relative strengths of the two models.